-Photographs by Marla Aufmuth for Gardenista.
+Photography by Marla Aufmuth for Gardenista.

 Above: The suggestion of a wall creates a living room in the back corner of the garden.
 The freestanding fountain is tall enough to interrupt the sight line; the seating area is not visible from the house.

 Above: The view from the house.
 The outdoor living room is tucked behind the fountain (R).
 A path runs past all four "rooms."
 In front of the fountain is the vegetable and herb garden.